Where to stay, rest, play & dine in the world’s busiest passenger airport

 - Bounce – Trampolining during your layover?
 Why not!
 The internationally renowned free jump revolution can now be hired by 30 minute or hour blocks.
 This is the perfect way to exhaust your little ones bewteen flights (ideally 3 years+ toilet trained).
 50AED for 30 minutes of 80AED for one hour.
 Located in Terminal 3 near gate B27

 - Surf the net – Well, what else do we all actually do these days?
 Ultra-fast, free internet WOW-fi is only free for the first 60 minutes.
 If you need longer than this you’ll need to move to the paid service offered by Boingo

 - Shopping and eating – not always ideal with little ones in tow but there are literally dozens of choices from fine dining to family favourites like Giraffe or simple fast food and cafe takeouts.

-We will reiterate again the airport is huge!
-If you’re looking to simply stretch your legs between flight you won’t be disappointed.
+We will reiterate again Dubai Airport is huge (so huge it is the second-largest building in the world by floor space and the world’s largest passenger terminal)!
+If you’re looking to simply stretch your legs between flights you won’t be disappointed.

 Those who struggle with walking though may need assisted transfer services.
-These should be booked in advance with your airline.
+These should be booked in advance with Emirates or Qantas codeshare.